librenms/librenms/doc/Extensions/Applications.md

 The following keys are used in the JSON config file.

-    - include :: A array of regular expressions to include.
+    - include :: An array of regular expressions to include.
         Default :: ["^.*$"]

-    - exclude :: A array of regular expressions to exlclude.
+    - exclude :: An array of regular expressions to exlclude.
         Default :: undef

-    - backend :: Override the the backend and automatically choose it.
+    - backend :: Override the backend and automatically choose it.

     - time_divider :: Override the time_divider value.
 The default value varies
         per backend and if it is needed.